 Notice how this time the USDCHF is positively correlated with the net dealers and this is because we tend to talk about USDCHF and not CHFUSD therefore, it is natural to have this correlation since the COT refers to CHF which is the price currency here and not the base currency.

-The next graph shows some tops and bottoms and how they are related with big market movements.
-Peaks on the net dealers are related with peaks on the USDCHF pair.
+The next graph shows some tops and bottoms and how they are related to big market movements.
+Peaks on the net dealers are related to peaks on the USDCHF pair.